-When lowering the weights, make sure that you do not allow them to touch your chest.
+When lowering the weights, ensure you do not allow them to touch your chest.
 Touching your chest will reduce the range of motion and not work the muscles.
-Instead, you should feel a stretch in your chest when lowering the weights.
+Instead, you will feel a stretch in your chest when lowering the weights.

-- Keep your back pressed firmly against the bench.
+- First, keep your back pressed firmly against the bench.
 Do not let it arch.

 - Don’t allow your shoulder blades to come together (shrug up).

 - Keep your elbows slightly bent.
-This will help reduce stress on your shoulder joint.
+Thus, this will help reduce stress on your shoulder joint.

 - Do not lock your arms at the top of the movement.
-This will take some pressure off your chest muscles.
+Also, this will take some pressure off your chest muscles.

-- Keep in mind that this is a challenging exercise, and if it causes any pain, stop immediately.
+- Remember that this is a challenging exercise; stop immediately if it causes any pain.

 - Decline Bench Press